bonbonbi8/HairVana/README.md

-# hairvana
+HairVana

-My first app is inspired by my mother.
+My mother inspires my first app.
-This app will help hair stylists manage the appointments and send out notifications and reminders to their clients It will also help hair stylists track their earning and appointments
+This app will help hair stylists manage the appointments and send out notifications and reminders to their clients It will also help hair stylists track their earnings and appointments